K1D77A/trivial-password-store/README.md

 `(new-entry db group entry-name to-encrypt pass)` which adds a new encrypted password into the DB within GROUP and named by ENTRY-NAME.
 PASS is used to encrypt TO-ENCRYPT

-`(decrypt-pass-entry pass pass-entry)` given an object of type PASS-ENTRY (created by NEW-ENTRY) attempt to decrypt using PASS.
+`(decrypt pass pass-entry)` given an object of type PASS-ENTRY (created by NEW-ENTRY) attempt to decrypt using PASS.

 `(database-to-file database password)` given a DATABASE encrypts the entire thing using PASSWORD and saves it to (location DATABASE)